11. Radial and Axial Expansion and Contraction

 (13)\[ m(T_h) = 0.994 \times 0.988 = 0.982 g\]

-Radial thermal expansion occurs for each component in a given block.
+Radial thermal expansion occurs for each Component in a given Block.
 Mechanical contact between components is not accounted for, meaning that the radial expansion of one Component is independent from the radial expansion of the others.
-Solid components may be linked to gas/fluid components (i.e., sodium bond, helium) and the gas/fluid area is allowed to expand and contract with changes in Component temperatures.
+Solid components may be radially linked to gas/fluid components (i.e., sodium bond, helium) and the gas/fluid area is allowed to radially expand and contract with changes in Component temperature.
 It is worth noting that void components are allowed to have negative areas in cases where the expansion of two solid components overlap each other.

 ../_images/axial_expansion_components.png